thejud/text-processing-cookbook/docs/_sources/solutions.md.txt

 This is a more detailled exploration of the example I showed in the [Introduction](project:introduction.md).

-On a project, a coworker asked what dates were available to analyze in a machine learning project.
-The data had been collected into S3, grouped by event class, user, and date.
-As I knew where the data was stored in S3, I was able to quickly list the files using an `s3 ls --recursive` command and store that in a file for quick summarization.
+Recently, a coworker asked what dates had data available to analyze for a machine learning project.
+The data had been collected into S3, grouped into folders by event class, user, and date.
+As I knew where the data was stored in S3, I listed the files using an `s3 ls --recursive` command and stored that list a file for quick summarization.

 The S3 output was a list of several hundred files approximately like below.
-Each line has a creation data, a size, and then the file path that encodes:
+Each line had a file creation data, a size, and then the file path that encodes:

 - an event class
 - a user id
 - a date
-- the actual filename
+- the actual filename for a data segment

 ```
 2024-09-22 139769207 data/class=3002/user=aaa/date=2024-09-21/part-00005